 The device is compatible with the operating systems: Windows 98, Millenium, 2000, XP and Vista and also with Linux.
 Regarding mice, TechFilter comes with its own mouse included in the package.

 This device is designed to facilitate access to the computer, in principle it is not compatible with Smartphone or Tablet.

-The TechFilter device facilitates the handling of the mouse with which computers are accessed, reducing the fear generated by cognitive deterioration associated with age or diseases such as Parkinson's.
+The TechFilter device makes it easier to use the mouse used to access computers, reducing the tremor generated by cognitive decline associated with age or diseases such as Parkinson's.